335th Bombardment Squadron

 The 335th Bombardment Squadron is an inactive United States Air Force unit.
 It was last assigned to the 4130th Strategic Wing at Bergstrom Air Force Base, Texas on 15 September 1963.

 The squadron was first activated in June 1942.
 It saw combat in the European theater of World War II, where it was assigned to the 95th Bombardment Group, the only group in Eighth Air Force to earn three Distinguished Unit Citations.

 From 1947 to 1949 the 335th Bombardment Squadron served in the reserves.
-It was inactivated when Continental Air Command reorganized its reserve flying units under the wing base organization model.
+It was inactivated when Continental Air Command reorganized its reserve flying units under the wing base organization model and eliminated its medium bomber units.

 During the Cold War, the squadron was part of Strategic Air Command (SAC)'s 95th Bombardment Wing and performed strategic bombardment training with Convair B-36 Peacemaker bombers at Biggs Air Force Base.
 Texas.
 In 1959, as part of SAC's program to disperse its Boeing B-52 Stratofortress bombers over a larger number of bases to make them less vulnerable to a Soviet missile attack, the squadron moved to Bergstrom Air Force Base, where it operated the B-52.
 It supported SAC's global commitments until 1963, when SAC replaced its strategic wings and their components with wings that continued the histories of units that had participated in combat in World War II.